Stanley Keleman: Early career

 In the early 1960s, he studied Daisen Analysis in Zurich with Dori Gutscher, in the school of Medard Boss, and in Germany with Professor Karlfried Graf Durckheim, at the Center for Initiation Studies.
-Durckheim offered an approach that used the human form to reveal the relationship of man to his own nature and to nature in general.
-From these experiences Keleman evolved from an instinctual and social emphasis, adding a phenomenological and existential orientation which he felt was a missing philosophical perspective.
+From these experiences, Keleman added a philosophical orientation to his theory, which formerly had an instinctual and social emphasis.
 These workshops evolved into the annual programs taught by Keleman in Berkeley and Solingen, Germany, that connect dreams, body and the formative process.